-- 97. The Macro-Economic Implications of Climate Change Analysis Report (as listed in Annex 4) evaluates the economic implications of climate change impacts in Bulgaria and highlights the costs of inaction and economic aspects of the choice of adaptation options.
-The analysis estimates overall economic activity (that is, GDP), economic welfare, sectoral output, and employment levels, with and without climate adaptation.
-This was achieved by developing the first integrated assessment model on climate change adaptation in Bulgaria.
-This model explicitly links a Computable General Equilibrium (CGE) model with several environmental modules7 that represent climate change impacts on land, and water resources (for methodological details and assumptions, see the Macro-Economic Implications of Climate Change Analysis Report, Appendix 11 to this strategy). - 98.
-The CGE model simulations included development of (a) an economic baseline to 2050 that does not account for climate change and its impacts, (b) adjustments to these baseline projections for the estimated impacts of climate change, and (c) additional scenarios to illustrate potential net gains from CCA. - 99.
-The economic baseline without climate change was developed based on the observed economic trends as well as demographic projections and migration trends for the country and assumes the Bulgarian economy will grow 1.3 times by 2050, or an annual average growth rate of around 1.7 percent per year.
+96. The Macro-Economic Implications of Climate Change Analysis Report (as listed in Annex 4) evaluates the economic implications of climate change impacts in Bulgaria and highlights the costs of inaction and economic aspects of the choice of adaptation options.
+The analysis estimates overall economic activity (that is, Gross Domestic Product [GDP]), economic welfare, sectoral output and employment levels, with and without climate adaptation.
+This was achieved by using Computable General Equilibrium (CGE) model simulations4 for Bulgaria, complemented with scenarios of climate change impacts on land, forest, and water resources (for methodological details and assumptions see the Macro-Economic Implications of Climate Change Analysis Report, in Annex 4).

+97. The CGE model simulations included development of: (i) an economic baseline to 2050 that does not account for climate change and its impacts, (ii) adjustments to these baseline projections for the estimated impacts of climate change, and (iii) additional scenarios to illustrate potential net gains from climate change adaptation.

+98. The economic baseline without climate change was developed based on the observed economic trends as well as demographic projections and migration trends for the country and assumes the Bulgarian economy will grow 1.3 times by 2050, or an annual average growth rate of around 1.7 percent per year.
 It is important to note that the economic baseline does not integrate existing or planned sectoral strategies or reforms; it simply translates the growth potential based on the demand and supply projections for various sectors and sub-regions.